apocalyptech/exordium/docs/assumptions_limitations.rst

   mounts), that's fine, but there is NO support for multiple libraries in Exordium.

-- All music files (and album art) are managed outside of Exordium.
-Exordium itself will never attempt to write to your library directory for any reason.
-  It requires read access only.
-(Write access to a directory on the filesystem is required for zipfile downloads, but that directory need not be in your music library.)
+- Exordium itself will never attempt to write to your library directory for any reason - all music files (and album art) are managed outside of this app.
+Write access to a directory on the filesystem is required for zipfile downloads, but that directory need not be in your music library.

 - Music files should be, in general, arranged scrupulously: All files within a single directory belong to the same album, and an album should